OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/ExcessiveAgency.md

 **Common Examples of Vulnerability:**

-There are several causes which may give rise to Excessive Agency:
+1. Excessive Functionality: An LLM agent has access to plugins that are wholly unnecessary for the intended operation of the system.
+For example, a plugin may have been trialled during a development phase and dropped in favour of a better alternative, but the original plugin remains available to the LLM agent.

-1. Providing an LLM agent with access to plugins which perform functions that are not needed for the intended operation of the system.
+2. Excessive Functionality: An LLM agent has access to plugins which include functions that are not needed for the intended operation of the system alongside functions that are required.
+For example, a developer needs to grant an LLM agent the ability to read documents from a respository, but the 3rd-party plugin they choose to use also includes the ability to modify and delete documents.
+3. Excessive Functionality: An LLM plugin with open-ended functionality fails to properly filter the input instructions for commands outside what's necessary for the intended operation of the application.
+E.g., a plugin to run one specific shell command fails to properly prevent other commands from being executed.
-2. Granting excessive permissions to an LLM plugin which are not needed for the intended operation of the system.
+4. Excessive Permissions: An LLM plugin has permissions to systems that are not needed for the intended operation of the application.
+E.g., a plugin to perform SELECT queries connects to the database server using an identity that has SELECT, UPDATE, INSERT and DELETE permissions.
-3. Inadequate bounds-checking on interfaces to other sytems.
-4. Failure to independently verify and approve high-impact actions.
+5. Excessive Permissions: An LLM plugin that is designed to perform operations on behalf of a user accesses downstream systems with a generic high-privileged identity.
+E.g., a plugin to read the current user's document store connects to the document repository with a generic user account that has access to all users' files.
+6. Excessive Autonomy: An LLM-based application or plugin fails to independently verify and approve high-impact actions with a human operator.
+E.g., a plugin that allows a user's documents to be deleted will perform deletions without any confirmation from tge user.

 **How to Prevent:**